skull132/enclave.shelly/README.md

 A lot of the modules accept inputs which transparently modify the settings exposed via API.
 As such, if the module's own documentation is lacking, please refer to [Shelly's own API documentation](https://shelly-api-docs.shelly.cloud/gen2/ComponentsAndServices/Introduction).

+## Installing the Collection

+The collection can be installed using ansible-galaxy:
+`ansible-galaxy collection install git+https://github.com/skull132/enclave.shelly.git,main`

 ## Configuring Hosts

 Each device should be added as an individual host in your inventory.